jargonized/msvsdcmosbuf/Week_0/README.md

 |:--:|
 | ALIGN |

-# Creation of Inverter using Xschem
+# E. Creation of Inverter using Xschem

 ```
 #pwd: /home/jargonized